vmmc2/The-Complete-2022-Web-Development-Bootcamp/Section 27 - Mongoose/README.md

 * Mongoose is a JavaScript package that works as an ODM (Object-Document Mapper).
 It'll allow your JS app to speak with your DB.
 * It makes the process of developing with a database much easier and faster.

+## IMPORTANT NOTE
+* __Most of the methods presented here that interact with the data stored inside the database are methods related to the Mongoose Model class.__

 ## Deleting a database
 * In order to delete a specific database through the Mongo shell, you have to do the following:
   1. Inside the Mongo shell, switch to the database that you want to delete using the command ```use <database_name>```.